 There are many great designs in the B.C.
 Rich lineup: famous guitars like the Mockingbird, Bich, Virgo, Ironbird, Virgin, and of course the Warlock.

 The Warlock has stood the test of time, and it's a classic in its own right.
 But today there is another guitar that takes the Warlock design a step further, and B.C.
 Rich calls it the Warbeast.

-The NJ Deluxe series Warlock features hot EMG pickups, a mahogany body for powerful resonance, and neck-through maple neck design for great sustain.
-The ebony fretboard allows notes to ring crisp, and of course you get the obligatory Floyd Rose tremolo.
-The mother-of-pearl binding really sets the look of this guitar apart from your typical pointy-guitar design, and adds a nice touch of class to this snarling beasty.
+The MK3 series Warlock and Warbeast feature hot pickups, a mahogany body for powerful resonance, and a bolt-on maple neck.
+The rosewood fretboard allows notes to ring crisp, and of course, you get the obligatory double-locking tremolo.

 Impress your friends and scare your neighbors.
-The Warbeast is a true metal monster that lives up to its name.
+The Warlock and Warbeast are true metal monsters that live up to their names.